-These expensive premiums reflect the fact that sourcing spare parts can be harder and more expensive, meaning that if you need to make a claim, the repair work will be more expensive.
+These expensive premiums reflect that sourcing spare parts can be more complex and expensive, meaning that the repair work will be more expensive if you need to make a claim.

-They also reflect the difference in build specification and other factors; notably, left-hand-drive vehicles can be more expensive as there’s an increased risk of accident until you get used to the new position.
+They also reflect the difference in build specification and other factors; notably, left-hand-drive vehicles can be more expensive as there’s an increased risk of accidents until you get used to the new position.

-There are two types of imported car, known as parallel imports and grey imports.
+There are two types of imported cars: parallel imports and grey imports.

-You’ll also find that with a grey import – typically a Japanese vehicle – your insurance firm is likely to ask you to undergo the Single Vehicle Approval tests before you can legally drive the vehicle on UK roads.
+- You’ll also find that with a grey import – typically a Japanese vehicle – your insurance firm will likely ask you to undergo the Single Vehicle Approval tests before legally driving the vehicle on UK roads.

-It’s very important to remember that looking for the cheapest available policy isn’t necessarily a good idea; you still need to be sure that the policy you take out provides the cover that you want.
+It’s essential to remember that looking for the cheapest available policy isn’t necessarily a good idea; you still need to be sure that the policy you take out provides the cover you want.

-Will the import car insurance provider be able to meet your individual requirements?
+- Will the import car insurance provider be able to meet your requirements?

-These are just of the questions you have to ask your self prior to entrusting the insurance of your imported car to any provider.
+These are just the questions you must ask yourself before entrusting your imported car’s insurance to any provider.
 Attempt to shop around and discover the provider that could give you a great deal.